• Share this on:

 Specialised olive oil and vegetable oil importers are the best contacts for exporting olive oil to the European market, particularly for new suppliers willing to reach the retail segment more easily.
 However, selling olive oil in mainstream supermarkets can be very difficult and requires high distribution and logistics capacities.

-Specialised importers usually have good knowledge of the European market and monitor the situation in olive oil-producing countries closely.
+Specialised importers usually have a good knowledge of the European market and monitor the situation in olive oil producing countries closely.
 On the other hand, large-scale producers willing to provide standard quality and competitive prices can also consider working with the larger producing and bottling companies.
 If your company is certified for socially responsible practices or produces certified organic olive oil, you can look for opportunities with specialised importers of these products.

 Tips:

-• Study the exhibitor lists of large trade fairs, such as ANUGA, SIAL and Alimentaria, to find potential buyers for your olive oil.
+- Study the exhibitor lists of large trade fairs, such as Anuga, SIAL and Alimentaria, to find potential buyers for your olive oil.
 If you aim to supply to supermarket private labels, search for opportunities at PLMA.

-3. What competition do you face on the European olive oil market?
+3. What competition do you face on the European olive oil market

 Which countries are you competing with?

-Spain: the leading world supplier of olive oil
+Spain: The leading world supplier of olive oil

-Spain grows over 260 olive cultivars, but the most important is Picual, which makes up 50% of Spain’s olive trees.
+Spain grows 260 different olive cultivars, but the most important is Picual, which makes up 50% of Spain’s olive trees.
 Olive oil produced from the Picual variety is favoured because of its high level of polyphenols and long shelf life.
 Other important Spanish varieties include Hojiblanca, Cornicabra, Arbequina, Lechín of Seville, Verdial, Empeltre and Picudo.
 More than 1,800 olive mills process Spanish olives into olive oil, but an estimated 40% of Spanish olive oil is produced by large oil groups.

-Most olive oil production in Greece is concentrated in Peloponnese (Messenia and Ilia), Crete (Iraklion and Chania), Mitilíni and Ionian Islands (Corfu).
+Most olive oil production in Greece is concentrated in Peloponnese (Messenia and Ilia), Crete (Iraklion and Chania), Mitilíni and on the Ionian Islands (Corfu).
 The leading olive variety in Greece is Koroneiki followed by Mastoidis and Adramitini.
 Approximately 9% of Greece’s olive trees dedicated to olive oil production are organically certified.

 Italian production is concentrated in the south, with Puglia as the leading producing area, followed by Calabria and Sicily.
 More than 400 olive cultivars are grown in Italy.
 The most common one is Coratina (especially in Puglia), famous for its high oleic acid content and oxidative stability.
 Other popular varieties are Ogliarola Salentina, Cellina di Nardò, Carolea, Frantoio and Leccino.
 Olive farms in Italy are relatively small compared to Spain; there are more than 800 thousand olive farms currently operating in Italy.